Indigenous people of the Everglades region: Prehistoric peoples

-Humans first inhabited the peninsula of Florida approximately 14,000 to 15,000 years ago; it looked vastly different at that time and had a different climate.
+Humans first inhabited the peninsula of Florida approximately 15,000 years ago when it looked vastly different.
 The west coast extended about 100 mi to the west of its current location.
-The landscape had large dunes and sweeping winds characteristic of an arid region, and pollen samples show foliage was limited to small stands of oak and scrub bushes.
-As Earth's glacial ice retreated, winds slowed and vegetation became more prevalent and varied.
-The Paleo-Indian diets consisted of small plants and available wild game, which included saber-toothed cats, ground sloths, and spectacled bears.
+The landscape had large dunes and sweeping winds characteristic of an arid region, and pollen samples show foliage was limited to small stands of oak, and scrub bushes.
+As earth's glacial ice retreated, winds slowed and vegetation became more prevalent and varied.
+The Paleo-Indian diets were dominated by small plants and the wild game available, which included saber-toothed cats, ground sloths, and spectacled bears.
 The Pleistocene megafauna died out around 11,000 years ago.
-Around 6,500 years ago, the climate of Florida changed again during the Holocene climatic optimum and became much wetter.
-Paleo-Indians spent more time in camps and less time traveling between sources of water.
+Around 6,500 years ago, the climate of Florida began to change, and the land became much wetter.
+Paleo-Indians spent more time in camps and less time traveling in between sources of water.

-The Paleo-Indians who survived are now known as the Archaic peoples of the Florida peninsula.
-They lived on after the extinction of most big game and were primarily hunter-gatherers who depended on smaller game and fish.
-They relied on plants for food more than their ancestors.
-They were able to adapt to the shifting climate and the resulting changes in animal and plant populations.
+The Paleo-Indians then slowly adapted and became the Archaic peoples of the Florida peninsula, most probably due to the extinction of big game.
+Archaic people were primarily hunter-gatherers who depended on smaller game and fish, and relied more than their predecessors on plants for food.
+They were able to adapt to the shifting climate and the resulting change of animal and plant populations.
 Florida experienced a prolonged drought at the onset of the Early Archaic era that lasted until the Middle Archaic period.
-Although the population decreased overall on the peninsula, their use of tools increased significantly during this time.
-Artifacts demonstrate that these people used drills, knives, choppers, atlatls, and awls made from stone, antlers, and bone.

-During the Late Archaic period, the climate became wetter again and by approximately 3000 BCE, the rise of water tables allowed an increase in population.
-Cultural development also took place.
-Florida Indians formed into three similar but distinct cultures: Okeechobee, Caloosahatchee, and Glades, named for the bodies of water where they were centered.
+Although the population decreased overall on the peninsula, the use of tools increased significantly during this time; artifacts have shown that these people used drills, knives, choppers, atlatls, and awls made from stone, antlers, and bone.
+During the Late Archaic period, the climate became wetter again, and by approximately 3000 BCE, the rise of water tables allowed an increase in population and cultural development.
+Florida Indians formed into three similar but distinct cultures, Okeechobee, Caloosahatchee, and Glades, named for the bodies of water around which they were centered.